 See the graphic at the end of this post.

 I have been experimenting with working standing up and I have found that I am much more alert and productive.

 I felt achy at first, but now I feel quite comfortable and stronger at my core as a result.
 Because I am not training as much as I used too I am definitely losing some fitness, but I think this extra standing is helping (just a bit) to maintain some of my fitness.

 I just put a small table on top of my desk and used my laptop on top.

 Some people even set up their desk with a treadmill so they can walk and type at the same time!
 Train while you work.
 You could even try running.
 But I think you will have difficulty typing and your keyboard is likely to get all sweaty.
-On the other hand it could work if you have a long document to read or other work that requires minimum contact with the computer.
+On the other hand, it could work if you have a long document to read or other work that requires minimal contact with the computer.